Frequently Asked Questions

 What's the difference?

 Bachelor of Music students pursue a major in performance, composition, music education, jazz studies, or music theory.
-Music studies comprise 80-90% of the programs, the remainder being in the humanities and other academic areas of choice.
+Music studies comprise 80-90 percent of the programs, the remainder being in the humanities and other academic areas of choice.

 How do I apply?